Indigenous and Stakeholder Involvement

-    To support their ability to contribute to the Action Plan, funding agreements were available to affected Indigenous groups, including several additional communities located south of Wood Buffalo National Park.
+To support their ability to contribute to the development of the Action Plan, funding was made available to affected Indigenous groups, including several additional communities located south of Wood Buffalo National Park.

 Organizations representing industry, conservation and regional stakeholders also received updates and were invited to comment on the draft Action Plan.

-In mid-November 2018, in advance of the public comment period, the draft Action Plan was shared with over 40 Indigenous, industry, conservation and regional organizations.
+In mid-November 2018, in advance of a public comment period, the draft Action Plan was shared with over 40 Indigenous, industry, conservation and regional organizations.